 About .75 miles in is a plaque dedicated to the founding of the park.
 The plaque has a great quote from the First Lady and a little history on the area.
 It also has a bench so you can just sit and take it all in.

-When I was checking out the plaque, fog rolled in and helped to create amazing photo opportunities with the massive trees becoming silhouettes in the mist.
-One of the moments you will never forget.
+When I was checking out the plaque, a fog rolled in and helped to create fantastic photo opportunities with the massive trees becoming silhouettes in the mist.
+One of those moments you will never forget.

 The Leaning Tree

 My wife also hugged a tree to show how big they really are.
-You can see it in perspective below.
+You can see the size comparison below.

-I just found the trail to be pretty majestic as well.
-It was covered by a lush green moss with the massive redwoods shooting out at every corner.
+I found the trail to be pretty majestic as well.
+A lush green moss covered many of the trees, with the massive redwoods shooting out at every corner.
 I couldn’t stop taking pictures of it.
 Here are a few.

-I spent about an hour walking this short 1.5 mile trail and I can easily say I wish I had more time here.
-The grove is amazing and it will blow your mind to see these massive trees all around you.
-I would say that my favorite grove is still the founders grove, but this one is still a perfect stop on Highway 101 and a great introduction to Redwood National Park.
+I spent about an hour walking this short 1.5 mile trail, and I can easily say I wish I had more time here.
+The grove is impressive, and it will blow your mind to see these massive trees all around you.
+I would say that my favorite grove is still the Founders Grove, but this one is always a perfect stop on Highway 101 and a great introduction to Redwood National Park.